lendres/BibTeX-Library/README.md

 A utility library for BibTeX files written in C#.

 ## Ancestry
 This library is based on the [BibTeXLibrary](https://github.com/BERef/BibTeXLibrary).
 The library has been heavily modified and has had many additions so it can be used in an application for maintaining a BibTeX file.
+It provides additional features as well as issue corrections.
 As a result, it is no longer compatible with the original library.

 ## Usage at a glance
 - string -> BibEntry